How To Hang A Wall Mural The Easy Way!

 - Something to use for stirring

-- We used a shower squeegee to ensure even paste distribution after hanging
+- We used a shower squeegee like this one to ensure even paste distribution after hanging

 Prepare your wall using sugar soap and a cloth.
 Sugar soap removes and dust and grime, and I use it before every wall decorating project.